RozhakXD/MachineLiker/README.md

 $ python Run.py
 ```

+### The number of likes received is less than 30?
+Because the Machine-Liker lacks users, the number of likes we receive sometimes does not reach 30 likes, it all depends on the Facebook like service provider.

 ### What is the limit for sending likes?
 Each fake Facebook account can send as many as 10 likes in one day.
 You can use another account to send likes continuously.